The Beginner’s Guide to the NEAR Blockchain

-So, as we said before, the collection of teams that make up the NEAR Collective is building the NEAR Protocol, which is a sharded, developer-friendly, proof-of-stake blockchain that developers can build decentralized apps on top of.
+So, as we said before, the collection of teams that make up the NEAR Collective is building the NEAR Platform, which is built on top of the NEAR Protocol, which is a sharded, developer-friendly, proof-of-stake blockchain that developers can build decentralized apps on top of.

 Let’s dig into what the NEAR Protocol actually does…

 As mentioned above, NEAR is similar in principle to the “cloud-based” infrastructure that developers currently build applications on top of except the cloud is no longer controlled by a single company running a giant data center — that data center is actually made up of all the people around the world who are operating nodes of that decentralized network.
 Instead of a “company-operated cloud” it is a “community-operated cloud”.

 Here are a couple of perspectives on why this decentralization is useful: